Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Azure Devops for Service Fabric Cluster.md

 ## Azure Network Security Group (NSG) Configuration

 Azure Devops has a [Service Tag](https://learn.microsoft.com/azure/virtual-network/service-tags-overview) name of 'AzureDevops' that can be used when configuring a Network Security Group (NSG) for access to cluster.
-If using a standalone ADO agent, the agent IP address will need to be added to the NSG inbound rule for the cluster endpoint port.
+If using a self-hosted ADO agent, the agent IP address will need to be added to the NSG inbound rule for the cluster endpoint port.
 If using a ADO agent pool, the agent pool IP address will need to be added to the NSG inbound rule for the cluster endpoint port.

 ![nsg inbound rule](../media/how-to-configure-azure-devops-for-service-fabric-cluster/ado-nsg-service-tag.png)